SichangHe/CS401/HW3/README.md

 ## Task 3: Serverless Runtime

-build a container image to replace the runtime image provided by the instructors.

-In the runtime provided for this assignment, data is periodically read from Redis and passed in as parameters to the function.
-When the function returns, results are stored on Redis, where they can be later be read by the dashboard.
+The serverless runtime at `runtime` is a drop-in replacement for the original runtime, with dependencies managed using [Poetry](https://python-poetry.org/).
 The Docker build file is bootstrapped using `docker init` like before, and is largely based on [a comment in a Poetry issue](https://github.com/orgs/python-poetry/discussions/1879#discussioncomment-7284113).
-The image build is on DockerHub, named `sssstevenhe/cs401-hw3-runtime`.
+The image is on DockerHub, named `sssstevenhe/cs401-hw3-runtime`.

+Using the deployment file at `runtime-improved.yml`,
+I replaced the original deployment with my runtime, and the serverless function works exactly as before.

 ### Required Extensions